Help Us Keep Two Vulnerable Whānau Safe in Long Term Residential Treatment

 ✨ “He aha te mea nui o te ao?
 He tāngata, he tāngata, he tāngata.”
 What is the most important thing in the world?
 It is people.

-These five individuals are our people.
+These two individuals are our people.
 They are part of our whānau—and right now, they need all of us.

 Every contribution, no matter the size, directly supports their care, therapy, housing, and recovery.
 Your support could be the difference between a life rebuilt and a life lost to addiction.